Amazing Special Different

 Dyslexia

 Difficulty with reading, spelling and language.
-My daughter was recently diagnosed with Dyslexia and I have been working with her and her school to better support her with her reading, spelling, language and maths.
+My daughter was recently diagnosed Dyslexic and I have been working with her and her school to better support her reading, spelling, language and maths.
 There is a fabulous charity that are a fantastic source of information called #madebydyslexia

 Anxiety